Overview

 · Hammond Hill: Viers Mill East area (20 homes)

-· Rock Creek Woods: Connecticut Ave West (76 homes) (Laura-Leigh is a Resident)
+· Rock Creek Woods: Connecticut Ave West (76 homes) (Laura-Leigh Palmer is a Resident)

 · Takoma Park

-o Presentations by a local panel of experts on Goodman homes History and Architecture
+o Presentations by a local panel of experts on Goodman homes History, Architecture and Culture.

-o Approximately 1-to-1.5-hour events @ Wheaton Recreation Center
+o Approximately 1.5-hour event @ Wheaton Recreation Center Art Room

 o Free to attendees